"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Radiation: Energy that moves through space as electromagnetic waves.

-Radio frequency: Any frequency of electrical energy capable of propagation into space (usually above 20 kHz).
-Also called RF.
+Radio frequency: [RF] Any frequency of electrical energy capable of propagation into space (usually above 20 kHz).

 Radio waves: Electromagnetic waves at a frequency lower than 3,000 GHz and propagated through space without and artificial guide.